Please select a unique custom ID to store the result

 Screen other genomes for off-targets (optional)

-Select to screen for off-targets in the human genome (FASTA) or the human microbiome (FASTA).
-For the human genome, the whole transcriptome is screened, whereas for the human microbiome only translation initiation sites are considered.
+Select to screen for off-targets in the human transcriptome (FASTA) or the human microbiome (FASTA).
+For the human transcriptome, the whole transcriptome is screened, whereas for the human microbiome only translation initiation sites are considered.
 Note, that the selection of these additional screens will increase the running time of MASON